-We are accepting applications for Fall 2021.
-If you are interested in working with us, please fill out this application.
+We are no longer accepting applications for Fall 2021.
+Please reach out in the middle of the fall if you are interested in joining us for Spring 2022.
 Questions?
-Reach out to our lab coordinator, Allyson (firstname.lastname@example.org).
+Reach out to our lab coordinator (email@example.com).

 If you are interested in coming to the University of Virginia for graduate school, please review the laboratory's current research interests and those of others in the department to be sure that you think it is a good fit with your interests.